Island hopping on the Aeolian Islands

 Strombolian action

-The second evening we went to the observatory on the lower flank, where you can have a nice meal while watching the fiery fountains from the veranda.
+The next evening we went to the observatory on the lower flank, where you can have a nice meal while watching the fiery fountains from the veranda.
 There had been clouds around the top all day, but there were no clouds that evening.
-I was screaming in frustration as I finally saw the Strombolian action – from a distance.
+I was proverbially screaming in frustration when I could finally see the Strombolian action – in the distance.

 If I’d known there would be a clear view that night, I would have climbed it again without hesitation.
 I will just have to go back to Stromboli again some day… 😉